YahyaAhmedKhan/obsidian/HCI Notes Doc.md

 # Shneiderman’s Eight Golden Rules of Interface Design

-Mnemonic: Cats Sometimes Find Cute Elephants Running In Sand
+Mnemonic: Cats Sometimes Find Cute Elephants Running In Sand FEDS-RISC
+- feedback
+-

-# 1. Strive for Consistency
+# 1. Strive for Consistency - c

 Explanation: Consistency in actions, layout, terminology, and command use helps users develop a clear understanding of how to interact with the system.

 Example: A word processor consistently uses the same keyboard shortcuts (like Ctrl+C for copy and Ctrl+V for paste) throughout the application.
 This familiarity reduces the learning curve for users.

 ## 2. Enable Frequent Users to Use Shortcuts

 Explanation: Providing shortcuts allows experienced users to perform familiar actions quickly, enhancing efficiency.